 Combined Cycle Plant for Power Generation: Introduction

-The process for converting the energy in a fuel into electric power involves the creation of mechanical work, which is then transformed into electric power by a generator.
-Depending on the fuel type and thermodynamic process, the overall efficiency of this conversion can be as low as 30 percent.
-This means that two-thirds of the latent energy of the fuel ends up wasted.
-For example, steam electric power plants which utilize boilers to combust a fossil fuel average 33 percent efficiency.
-Simple cycle gas turbine (GTs) plants average just under 30 percent efficiency on natural gas, and around 25 percent on fuel oil.
+The process for converting the energy in a fuel into electric power involves the creation of mechanical work, which is then transformed into electric power by a generator, causing efficiency losses in the process.
+Depending on the fuel type and thermodynamic process, the overall efficiency of this conversion is typically around 30 – 40%.
+This means that a significant amount of the latent energy of the fuel ends up wasted.
 Much of this wasted energy ends up as thermal energy in the hot exhaust gases from the combustion process.

 The most common type of combined cycle power plant utilizes gas turbines and is called a combined cycle gas turbine (CCGT) plant.
 Because gas turbines have low efficiency in simple cycle operation, the output produced by the steam turbine accounts for about half of the CCGT plant output.
 There are many different configurations for CCGT power plants, but typically each GT has its own associated HRSG, and multiple HRSGs supply steam to one or more steam turbines.
 For example, at a plant in a 2x1 configuration, two GT/HRSG trains supply to one steam turbine; likewise there can be 1x1, 3x1 or 4x1 arrangements.
 The steam turbine is sized to the number and capacity of supplying GTs/HRSGs.